GandhiCloudLab/Understanding-Reports-and-Dashboards-in-Envizi/readme.md

 The second page is displayed.
 <img src="images/301-extract-report-monthly-data-summary-4.png">

-4. Click on & DOWNLOAD AS CSV button to download the report in csv format.
+4. Click on `DOWNLOAD AS CSV` button to download the report in csv format.
 <img src="images/301-extract-report-monthly-data-summary-5.png">

 The csv file looks like this.